Clerbout-Francois/Use_ESP32_on_ArduinoIDE/README.md

 # Use ESP32 on Arduino IDE

-If it is the first time you use an microcontroller ESP32 on Arduino IDE, you will need to follow this steps in order to be able to upload code on it.
+If it is the first time you use a microcontroller ESP32 on Arduino IDE, you will need to follow this steps in order to be able to upload code on it.

 <a name="table_of_contents"/>